Fuelling your body for running while dieting: is it possible?

 Hydration

-In order to fuel properly for running whilst dieting, it is vital to stay hydrated.
+To fuel properly for running while dieting, it is vital to stay hydrated.
 You should aim to drink at least 8 to 10 small glasses of water per day and consider upping this amount if you are running in the heat.
-Electrolyte-rich fluids, such as coconut water or sports drinks, can also be helpful for longer runs.
+Electrolyte-rich fluids, such as coconut water or sports drinks, can also be helpful for longer runs if you are running while dieting.

 Other running articles you may like